LeoneGarage/terraform/README.md

 * Create a Test cluster with access to Glue Catalog and a Test Notebook to test the setup

 Note, by default, the templates provision Back End Data Plane to Control Plane VPC Endpoints and allow public access for the Workspace UI.
-If you wish to also configure Front End VPC Endpoint there is a template in *provision* subdirectory called *front-end-privatelink.tf*.
-You will need to customize it and change the *count* argument of the 2 resources there, from 0 to 1.
-You may also want to change *databricks_mws_private_access_settings* resource's *public_access_enabled* argument to false in *provision/privatelink.tf* template to disallow public access except via PrivateLink and customise *private_access_level* argument.
+If you wish to also configure Front End VPC Endpoint you can pass *--front_end_pl_subnet_ids* and *--front_end_pl_source_subnet_ids* arguments to *configure.sh* script.
+Each of these arguments takes a comma separated list of AWS Subnet ids for existing subnets.
+If you are reusing the same VPC as Data Plane Workspace VPC for Front End VPC Endpoint don't pass *--front_end_pl_subnet_ids*, it will use the one it will create for Back End Workspace VPC.
+More details in Usage section below.
+You may also want to disable public access to the Workspace.
+You can do this by passing *--front_end_access private* argument to *configure.sh* script.
-Beware, if you do turn off public access, Workspace configuration template in *workspace* subdirectory would then need to be run from a VPN or VM that can reach the Workspace, since with public access off the Workspace APIs will be unreachable except where netwrok routing to Front End VPC Endpoint is possible.
+Beware, if you do turn off public access, Workspace configuration template in *workspace* subdirectory would then need to be run from a VPN or VM that can reach the Workspace, since with public access off the Workspace APIs will be unreachable except where network routing to Front End VPC Endpoint is possible.
 In that scenario you may choose to run *provision.sh* script to only provision Databricks Workspace and run *workspace.sh* separately.
 These are described below.

 #### Content